- BOYS SHOES

 “I have trouble sleeping at night.”

 Work out in the morning or afternoon.
-“If you exercise too late, it raises your body temperature and heart rate, which affects your sleep,” says Greer.
+“If you exercise too late, it raises your body temperature and heart rate which are two things that will affect your ability to fall asleep,” says Greer.

 “I hate morning workouts.”

 Work out in the afternoon or early evening.
-“After work or school could be ideal since you have time for your body to come down before you go to bed,” says Greer.
+“Right after work or school could be best for you since you have enough time for your body to come down before you go to bed but allows you to work off the stresses of the day,” says Greer.

 The bottom line: Don’t sweat it too much.
 What’s really cool is that your body can adapt to perform better at the time – whatever time – you regularly exercise, according to a study in the Journal of Strength & Conditioning Research.
 In other words, if you keep working out at 7am consistently, it’ll eventually become easier to work out at 7am.

 So, like most habits, being consistent even when it’s tough will make it stick.
 “Building a routine and choosing a time of day where you can consistently exercise is going to get you the best results.
-We know there are some times when you have to adjust for life’s ever changing flow but the more consistent you are with exercise, the better.”
+We know there are sometimes when you have to adjust for life’s every changing flow but the more consistent you are with exercise, the better.”